Joss Lynam: Legacy

-Lynam was a monumental figure in Irish mountaineering, both as a national and international body as Dawson Stelfox, the first Irishman to conquer Everest described him as "The voice of Irish mountaineering on the international stage".
+Dawson Stelfox, the first Irishman to conquer Everest described him as "The voice of Irish mountaineering on the international stage".

-Lynam’s influence both locally and nationally are seen throughout his short books and guides which introduced many to the hills and trails of Ireland, such as Irish Peaks (1982), and Leisure Walks Near Dublin (2004).
-His legacy lives on through his many handwritten and edited books, one especially being Best Irish Walks, which was first published in 1994, and known as the most useful guide available.
-His mapping skills are seen in his elaborate guide, The mountains of Connemara (1988).
+Lynam's books includeIrish Peaks (1982), and Leisure Walks Near Dublin (2004).
+His legacy includes handwritten and edited books, one especially being Best Irish Walks, which was first published in 1994, and known as the most useful guide available.
+He collaborated with cartographers Justin May and Tim Robinson to create the hillwalking guide The mountains of Connemara (1988).
 Lynam also edited Irish Mountain Log for over 25 years and later made some contributions to the journal.

-Lynam’s name is seen as historic in mountaineering as his name and list of peaks are preserved in an authoritative list of Irish summits over 600m, and are known as Vandeleur-Lynams because of Lynam’s issue of the first version of Irish mountains over 2,000 feet in 1952.
-His legacy continues to live on through quotes in many publications, such as the author of A guide to Ireland’s mountain summits, regarding Lynam as a "...major authority in Irish hillwalking and his views will continue to be important for many years", published in 2013.
+Lynam's name is seen as historic in mountaineering as his name and list of peaks are preserved in an authoritative list of Irish summits over 600 m, and are known as Vandeleur-Lynams because of Lynam's issue of the first version of Irish mountains over 2,000 feet in 1952.
+His legacy continues with quotes in many publications, such as the author of A guide to Ireland’s mountain summits, regarding Lynam as a "...major authority in Irish hillwalking and his views will continue to be important for many years", published in 2013.